The Ranking Method, the Scoring Method, and the Domain Approach at a Glance

 You need to ensure good information flow, especially in early project planning phases.
 Proposal coaching between your portfolio coordinator and the initiator of a project also improves the data quality and thus your scoring.

-The Decentralized Domain Approach – Between Control and Free Will
+The Decentralized Domain Approach

 With 20 projects in your portfolio, a simple ranking is sufficient.
 If you have upwards of 100 projects, you probably need the scoring method.
 When we talk about thousands of projects, then you need either a true PMO or an approach to handle that amount of necessary information.